home-assistant/operating-system/Documentation/partition.md

 ## Using datactl to move the data partition.

-In a Home Assistant OS install, the data is stored on the /mnt/data partition of the SD card.
+In a Home Assistant OS installation, the data is stored on the `/mnt/data` partition of the SD card.
 This is the only read+write partition on the SD drive.
-Using the datactl move command, this partition can be moved off of the SD card onto an externally connected drive, leaving the rest of the read-only system on the SD.
+Using the `datactl` move command, this partition can be moved off of the SD card onto an externally connected drive, leaving the rest of the read-only system on the SD.

 The storage capacity of the external drive must be larger than the storage capacity of the existing SD card.

-The command needs to be run from the host console by either connecting a keyboard and monitor, or making use of the debug ssh access over port 22222.
-(See https://developers.home-assistant.io/docs/operating-system/debugging/) The command will not work from within an ssh add-on container.
+The command needs to be run from the host console by either connecting a keyboard and monitor or making use of the [debug ssh access](https://developers.home-assistant.io/docs/operating-system/debugging/) over port 22222.
+The command will not work from within an SSH add-on container.

-Login as “root” to get to the HA custom cli and then enter “login” to continue to the host.
+Log in as `root` to get to the Home Assistant CLI and then enter `login` to continue to the host.

-Confirm your usb SSD/HD is connected and recognized using `fdisk -l`.
+Confirm your USB SSD/HD is connected and recognized using `fdisk -l`.

 It is recommended to use fdisk to remove the existing partition(s) before proceeding.

-Type fdisk /dev/XXX (replacing XXX with your drive) Type `d` to delete a partition.
+- Type `fdisk /dev/XXX` (replacing XXX with your drive)
+- Type `d` to delete a partition.
-Continue if needed, then write the changes.
+- Continue if needed, then write the changes.

 Creating a new partition is not necessary.